 • Children benefit from simple and clear explanations that are easy to understand.

-• Provide concrete, age-appropriate information when speaking.
-Explain that the medications that their loved one is taking to help manage cancer may cause hair to fall out, and distinguish that hair loss is a result of treatment and not cancer.
+• Say that the medications that their loved one is taking to help against the cancer may cause hair to fall out.
+Be clear that hair loss is a result of treatment and not cancer.

-Keep in the mind the following when helping a child understand their own hair loss as a side effect of treatment:
+Keep in the mind the following when helping a child understand their own hair loss:

-• Children with cancer face unique challenges and make various adjustments to cope with them.
-Reassure children that hair loss is often temporary and explore whether they would feel most comfortable wearing a hat, scarf or wig.
+• Reassure children that hair loss is often temporary and explore whether they would feel most comfortable wearing a hat, scarf or wig.

-• As a result of hair loss, children may feel sad, angry, embarrassed, scared or a variety of other emotions.
-Let children know that it is safe to express those feelings and provide space for them to do so through play, art and dialogue.
+• Let children know that it is safe to express their strong feelings and provide space for them to do so through play, art and dialogue.

-• Remind children that hair loss is an indicator that the treatment that is working hard to stop the cancer and make their bodies healthy again.
+• Remind children that hair loss shows that the treatment is working hard to stop the cancer and make their bodies healthy again.

 Browse by Diagnosis